John Romita Sr.: DC Comics romance-comics artist

-In the mid-1950s, while continuing to freelance for Atlas, Romita did uncredited work for DC Comics before transitioning to work for DC exclusively in 1958.
-His first known work for the company is the tentatively identified penciling credit for the cover of romance comic Secret Hearts #58 (Oct.
-1959), and, confirmably, pencils for the seven-page story "I Know My Love", inked by Bernard Sachs, in Heart Throbs #63 (Jan.
-1960).
+In the mid-1950s, while continuing to freelance for Atlas, Romita did uncredited work for DC Comics.
+Romita had been recommended to DC's editors by his artist friend Carmine Infantino while serving in the Korean War.
+After declining comics sales in the late 1950s forced Atlas to let most of their artists go, Romita transitioned to work for DC exclusively in 1958.
+His first known work for the company is the tentatively identified penciling credit for the cover of romance comic Secret Hearts #58 (October 1959), and, confirmably, pencils for the seven-page story "I Know My Love", inked by Bernard Sachs in Heart Throbs #63 (January 1960).
 Other titles to which he contributed include Falling in Love, Girls' Love Stories, Girls' Romances, and Young Love.

-"I was following the DC [house] style", he recalled in 2002.
-"Frequently they had another artist do the first page of my stories.
-Eventually I became their romance cover artist".
+Romita's artwork for these stories followed the house style for DC comics, and the first pages of his issues were often done by another artist.
+The cover art for romance comics was soon done primarily by Romita.
 He would "swipe"—an artists' term for using existing work as models, a common practice among novices—from movie stills and from the Milton Caniff comic strip Terry and the Pirates.
-Bernard Sachs and Sy Barry inked some of Romita's romance work, but "by the late '50s and early '60s, I was inking my own stuff".
+Bernard Sachs and Sy Barry inked some of Romita's romance work, but Romita began inking his own pencils in the late 1950s or early 1960s.
 Romita had hoped a DC editor would eventually offer him a superhero comic, such as a Batman filler issue, but Romita remained on the romance titles.

-Shortly afterward, however, romance comics began declining in popularity, and by 1965, DC had "stopped buying any new [romance] art", Romita recalled.
-"They had a large inventory of stories and continued with that and reprints.
-The other departments just never used me.
-I didn't go push myself in their face, either".
-Romita's last known DC story work was the six-page "My Heart Tricked Me", inked by Sachs, in Girls' Romances #121 (Dec.
-1966), though his spot illustrations, some or all of it reprints of earlier work, continued to appear on one-page "beauty tip" and other filler pages, as well as on letters pages, through early 1970, as did the occasional reprinted story.
+Shortly afterward, however, romance comics began declining in popularity, and by 1965, DC had ceased buying art for new romance comics.
+The company then only used romance comics from their large inventory of previously unpublished comics or published reprints.
+Romita was not offered work by the other genre departments, although admitted he did not try to present himself to them either.
+Romita's last known DC story work was the six-page "My Heart Tricked Me", inked by Sachs, in Girls' Romances #121 (December 1966), though his spot illustrations, some or all of it reprints of earlier work, continued to appear on one-page "beauty tip" and other filler pages, as well as on letters pages, through early 1970, as did the occasional reprinted story.

 Joining Marvel Comics

 Even before his final original DC story was published, Romita had already returned to freelance for what had now become Marvel Comics.
-His first work for Marvel was inking Jack Kirby's cover and Don Heck's interior pencils on the superhero-team comic The Avengers #23 (Dec.
-1965).
+His first work for Marvel was inking Jack Kirby's cover and Don Heck's interior pencils on the superhero-team comic The Avengers #23 (December 1965).